 3.18.4 Hazcomm Procedure.
 Contractor is solely responsible for the health and safety of its employees.
 Contractor shall comply with all applicable occupational health and safety requirements.
 Without limiting the foregoing, Contractor shall develop and implement a written hazard communication program including labels and other forms of warning, material safety data sheets (MSDS), and employee information and training as required under [insert reference to any required state-specific health or safety plan.]

 3.18.5 No Disclosure.
-Contractor will not make any public statement nor communicate with any third party (other than a Subcontractor or consultant to the extent such disclosure is reasonably required for Contractor to perform its obligations under this Agreement) regarding any Hazardous Substances on the Site, including any governmental agency or the owner of the Site, except to the extent required by Law (and in that event Contractor shall notify Owner prior to disclosure so that Owner may make such disclosure itself).
+Contractor will not make any public statement nor communicate with any third party (other than a Subcontractor or consultant to the extent such disclosure is reasonably required for Contractor to perform its obligations under this Agreement) regarding any Hazardous Substances on the Site, including any governmental agency or the owner of the Site, except to the extent required by Law (and in that event Contractor shall notify Construction Manager prior to disclosure so that Construction Manager may make such disclosure itself).

 3.19 Traffic and Special Loads.

-Contractor shall carry out the Work so as not to interfere unnecessarily or improperly with access to or use of public or private roads, footpaths or of properties whether in the possession of Owner or of any other Person.
+Contractor shall carry out the Work so as not to interfere unnecessarily or improperly with access to or use of public or private roads, footpaths or of properties whether in the possession of Construction Manager or of any other Person.
 Contractor shall liaise with, and ascertain the requirements of, all Governmental Authorities [and Ground Lessor] in relation to vehicular access to and egress from the Site and shall comply with those requirements.
 Contractor shall use every reasonable means to prevent damage to any highway or bridge by any traffic of Contractor or any Subcontractor.
 In particular, but without limitation, Contractor shall select routes, choose and use vehicles, and restrict and distribute loads so that any such traffic as will inevitably arise from moving Equipment to and from the Site shall be limited as far as reasonably possible, and so that no damage (beyond reasonable wear and tear) will be caused to highways and bridges.
 Contractor shall be responsible for routing for delivery of heavy or large loads to the Site.
-Contractor shall repair any damage, and shall indemnify, defend and hold harmless Owner Indemnitees from and against any and all Losses suffered by or asserted against any Owner Indemnitee by reason of, arising out of or relating to any damage to any highway or bridge to the extent that such damage was caused by any traffic of Contractor or any Subcontractor during performance of the Work.
+Contractor shall repair any damage, and shall indemnify, defend and hold harmless Construction Manager Indemnitees from and against any and all Losses suffered by or asserted against any Construction Manager Indemnitee by reason of, arising out of or relating to any damage to any highway or bridge to the extent that such damage was caused by any traffic of Contractor or any Subcontractor during performance of the Work.

 3.20 Waterborne Traffic.